das-developers/das2D/README.md

 ```

 ## Using in Projects

-Das2D is mostly a source library, though small test programs can be (and should
+Das2D is mostly a source library, though small test programs are included to
-be) built that demonstrate functionality and test the library.
-The DMD command
+demonstrate functionality and serve as unit tests.
+The DMD command line that
-line that I typically use with external das2D based projects is:
+I typically use with external das2D based projects is:
 ```bash
 dmd -i -I$(DAS2D_TOP_DIR) -L-L$(DAS2C_BUILD_DIR) -L-ldas2.3 -L-lexpat -L-lssl \
     -L-lcrypto -L-lfftw3 -L-lz -L-lm -L-lpthread